-Sam Black is an Internet Safety Consultant and a manager at Covenant Eyes.
+Sam Black works as Vice President of Business Development at Covenant Eyes.
 He joined the Covenant Eyes team in 2007 after 18 years as a journalist, serving as a reporter and editor for newspapers and magazines in six states.
-He has been married for 17 years and is a father of two.
+He has been married for 24 years and is a father of two.